Gradient descent: Momentum or heavy ball method

 Trying to break the zig-zag pattern of gradient descent, the momentum or heavy ball method uses a momentum term in analogy to a heavy ball sliding on the surface of values of the function being minimized, or to mass movement in Newtonian dynamics through a viscous medium in a conservative force field.
 Gradient descent with momentum remembers the solution update at each iteration, and determines the next update as a linear combination of the gradient and the previous update.
 For unconstrained quadratic minimization, a theoretical convergence rate bound of the heavy ball method is asymptotically the same as that for the optimal conjugate gradient method.

 This technique is used in stochastic gradient descent and as an extension to the backpropagation algorithms used to train artificial neural networks.
 In the direction of updating, stochastic gradient descent adds a stochastic property.
 The weights can be used to calculate the derivatives.

 Extensions

 Gradient descent can be extended to handle constraints by including a projection onto the set of constraints.
 This method is only feasible when the projection is efficiently computable on a computer.
 Under suitable assumptions, this method converges.
-This method is a specific case of the forward-backward algorithm for monotone inclusions (which includes convex programming and variational inequalities).
+This method is a specific case of the forward–backward algorithm for monotone inclusions (which includes convex programming and variational inequalities).

 Gradient descent is a special case of mirror descent using the squared Euclidean distance as the given Bregman divergence.

+Theoretical properties

+The properties of gradient descent depend on the properties of the objective function and the variant of gradient descent used (for example, if a line search step is used).
+The assumptions made affect the convergence rate, and other properties, that can be proven for gradient descent.
+For example, if the objective is assumed to be strongly convex and lipschitz smooth, then gradient descent converges linearly with a fixed step size.
+Looser assumptions lead to either weaker convergence guarantees or require a more sophisticated step size selection.